 - Closed-angle Glaucoma - It is also known as angle-closure glaucoma and is a less common type of glaucoma disease and it may develop gradually or could occur suddenly.
 A patient may feel severe eye pain, blurred vision, redness in the eyes.

-Preventive measures and home remedies for keratoconus are:
+Along with keratoconus treatment in Ayurveda, Some Preventive measures and home remedies for keratoconus are as follows:

 - Avoid bright light.

 - Gently wash your eyes twice a day with mild warm water.

 - Putting 3 drops of sesame oil in both nostrils daily morning relieves strain and acts as a keratoconus cure.